-Delicious handmade Cavatelli or Gnocchetti Sardi pasta made with spelt flour and served with a dreamy creamy cheesy Broccoli sauce.
+Delicious handmade Cavatelli pasta or Gnocchetti Sardi pasta made with spelt flour and served with a dreamy creamy cheesy Broccoli pasta sauce.
 You can also use ready-made pasta and whip up this incredible dish in just 20 minutes!

-I love using spelt flour to make the pasta dough.
+I love using spelt flour to make pasta dough.
 I think half of the times I make pasta I use spelt flour.
 The flavor is more nutty and intense and the texture is chewy with a nice bite.
+It goes very well with many sauces, especially vegetable ones and one of my favorite sauces ever is this creamy broccoli pasta sauce.
+It's mild and cheesy, perfect for any pasta shape and a quick dinner for the whole family.

-Don't get demotivated about making handmade pasta.
+Don't get demotivated about making handmade Cavatelli pasta.
 If you don't have spelt flour, you can use Semolina or All-Purpose flour.
 If you don't have time, just use regular store-bought pasta and enjoy a quicker but still delicious pasta dish.

 What's the difference between Cavatelli and Gnocchetti Sardi?

-While I was writing this post, I wasn't sure if I should call this pasta Cavatelli or Gnocchetti Sardi.
 They're 2 pasta shapes with different origins but they look very similar.

 Cavatelli are originally from the Molise region but they're also very common in Apulia and other Southern regions such as Campania and Sicily.
 The origins of the name come from the word "cavati" which means hollow, due to their shape.
-Cavatelli can either have stripes, like Gnocchetti Sardi, or be smooth.
+Cavatelli pasta can either have stripes, like Gnocchetti Sardi, or be smooth.
 Depending on if you use a striped board or not while shaping.

 Gnocchetti Sardi, also known as Malloreddus in Sardinian language, are originally from Sardinia.
 They're called Gnocchetti because their shape reminds of small Gnocchi, but they're not made with potatoes.
 The striped pattern is made by dragging the pasta dough onto a striped basket called Ciuliri.
 In the traditional recipe sometimes also Saffron is added to the dough.